Thursday Night Football odds, prediction: Vikings vs. Chargers picks, best bets from expert on 19-6 run

-Thursday Night Football prediction, odds, spread, line: Chargers vs. Vikings picks from expert on a 19-6 roll
+Thursday Night Football prediction, odds, spread, time: Chargers vs. Vikings picks from expert on a 19-6 run

 SportsLine expert Emory Hunt has revealed his Minnesota Vikings vs. Los Angeles Chargers picks for 'Thursday Night Football'

 Kickoff from SoFi Stadium in Inglewood, Calif., is set for 8:15 p.m.
 ET.
 The Vikings lead the all-time series 8-7, including three wins in the past four meetings.
-The Chargers are 3.5-point favorites in the latest Vikings vs. Chargers odds from SportsLine consensus, while the over-under for total points scored is 44.5, a 2-point increase from opening at 42.5.
+The Chargers are 3-point favorites in the latest Vikings vs. Chargers odds from SportsLine consensus, while the over-under for total points scored is 44.5, a 2-point increase from opening at 42.5.
+The Chargers are at -179 on the money line (risk $179 to win $100).
 Before making any Chargers vs. Vikings picks, make sure you check out what SportsLine expert, Emory Hunt, has to say.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets instantly if your bet wins: